 Whatever your reason for getting a keyboard, one thing’s certain.
 The instruments have come a long way since their debut.
-Current models stretch from sleek, minimalistic devices to futuristic button-covered bricks, so you’ve got lots of choices.
-Just in case you’re feeling overwhelmed by all the possibilities, we’ve come up with a nifty little guide that’ll break it down and hopefully point you in the right direction.
+Current models stretch from sleek, minimalistic devices to futuristic button-covered bricks, so you have many choices.
+Just in case you’re feeling overwhelmed by all the possibilities, here’s a nifty little guide that’ll break it down and hopefully point you in the right direction.

 Does size matter?